 - 1. Choose the Settings icon > Incoming Feeds. - 2.
-Choose Add New Taxii Feed. - What would you like to name this feed inside of ThreatQ?
+Choose Add New Taxii Feed. - 3.
+What would you like to name this feed?
 Enter the feed name that will be displayed throughout ThreatQ.
 It does not need to match the Collection Name.